-Assignments can be printed in the library using your Student ID Card (MyCard).
-Alternatively, there are a number of computer rooms in both the North and South campus that have printing facilities.
-There is also a printer in the Arts Block and the Student Union.
+You can print assignments in the library using your Student ID Card (MyCard) and there are computer areas on both campuses that have printing facilities.

 Where can I go if I'm having problems with my assignments/lectures?

 If you find you are having problems with your assignments/coursework you should contact your lecturer, tutor, or year coordinator who can help you.
 Alternatively, you can also contact the Academic Advisory Office.